 Learn more by visiting S3 access management and security and protecting data in Amazon S3 »

 S3 Object Lambda

-With S3 Object Lambda you can add your own code to S3 GET requests to modify and process data as it is returned to an application.
-For the first time, you can use custom code to modify the data returned by standard S3 GET requests to filter rows, dynamically resize images, redact confidential data, and much more.
+With S3 Object Lambda you can add your own code to S3 GET, HEAD, and LIST requests to modify and process data as it is returned to an application.
+You can use custom code to modify the data returned by standard S3 GET requests to filter rows, dynamically resize images, redact confidential data, and much more.
+You can also use S3 Object Lambda to modify the output of S3 LIST requests to create a custom view of objects in a bucket and S3 HEAD requests to modify object metadata like object name and size.
 Powered by AWS Lambda functions, your code runs on infrastructure that is fully managed by AWS, eliminating the need to create and store derivative copies of your data or to run expensive proxies, all with no changes required to applications.

 Query in place